-3. Folic Acid

 Folic acid or folate is a B vitamin that is often deficient with people suffering from the depressive disorder.
-A study performed at Harvard University have found that people suffering from the depressive disorder and low folate levels don’t react well to prescribed antidepressants.
-Furthermore, researchers found that taking folic acid supplements has improved patient’s response and effectiveness of antidepressants.
+A study performed at Harvard University has found that people suffering from the depressive disorder and low folate levels don’t react well to prescribed antidepressants.
+Furthermore, researchers found that taking folic acid supplements has improved the patient’s response and effectiveness of antidepressants.

 Where to find folates?

 Spinach!
 Yes, this dark leafy green is rich in folate, so for an immediate boost in folate just consider adding more spinach to your diet.
 One cup of spinach (approx. 270 mg) account for 65% of your daily needs.
 Asparagus stands shoulder to shoulder with spinach regarding the folates, and it is also rich in other nutrients like Vitamin K, Vitamin C, and Vitamin A.

 Besides dark leafy greens, you can increase the intake of folate by adding other fruits and veggies to your daily diet:

-*Current*